David777-EUW/Champion-Concepts/Template.md

+This template is based on Djinn's Simple Champion Design Template, made anew to be displayed in GitHub and best use MarkDown features.

 © 2023 [David777-EUW](https://github.com/David777-EUW)

 > This is a free template: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.